jspm/jspm-starter/README.md

 # JSPM Starter

-Starter repo for using JSPM import maps workflows from development to production.
+Starter repo for using JSPM generated import maps.

 ## What This Does